Heat Pump Rebates for Your Home

 - integrated controls must be set at or below these maximum switchover temperatures:

-Pre-Existing Heating Fuel Maximum Switch-Over Temperature Propane ≤ 5°F Oil ≤ 30°F - A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
-Integrated controls are required for air-source or air-to-water heat pumps, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.
+Pre-Existing Heating Fuel Maximum Switch-Over Temperature Propane ≤ 15°F Fuel Oil or Natural Gas ≤ 30°F - A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
+Integrated controls are required for air-source or air-to-water heat pumps, when the primary heating system uses fossil fuels.
+Installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.

 -

-Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals for the project..
+(Payment of rebates is contingent upon verification by CMLP that Town records show the appropriate inspection approvals and drilling permits for the project.
 Find out more about permits and inspections in the Quality Assurance section on this page.
 The Building Department's contact information and hours are here.
+The Board of Health's contact information and hours are here.)

 - invoice from a heat pump installer showing: